 However, on game day with Ohio State, national politics and international conflicts took a back seat to the gridiron, at least in State College and Columbus.
 This Turkey, then a sophomore, listened to the game on the radio in his dorm room in East Halls, as there was only one “game of the week” on the dorm’s single black and white TV (in “the TV room”) back then, and this was not it.

-I listened intently as it sounded more and more like the Nittany Lions would have a chance.
-I thought that their performance was too good to last.
+I listened intently as it became increasingly clear that the Nittany Lions would have a chance.
+I feared that their performance was too good to last.
 Surely, the mighty Buckeyes were merely toying with their pesky enemy.
 Amazingly, however, when the timekeeper’s gun sounded at halftime (yes, we still used guns back then and the official time was kept on the field), the Nittany Lions’ defense had completely stifled the mighty Buckeyes, who slunk into the locker room with negative yardage and a great big goose egg on the scoreboard.
 Woody must have been incensed.

 For us Nittany Lions fans, it all seemed too good to be true.
 Nevertheless, as the game resumed, the stunned Ohio State squad still could barely muster any offense, and the Lions dominated for the remainder of the game.
 In fact, the Buckeyes didn’t get a first down until the PSU first team defense sat down in the fourth quarter.
 By then, it was too little and too late.
 Final score: Penn State 27, Ohio State 0.